Is a phone bill tax deductible?

 Where does a phone bill deduction go on Schedule C?

-Example: Annual phone bill deductions
+Example: Family-plan phone bill deduction

 What records to keep